Madis0/OneBar/README.md

 * Zero saturation - no bar, **↓** - shows when saturation is 0 and hunger will decrease with activity

 ¹ Best-guess estimate based on what the client knows at the time, can change by some server-side values and natural occurrences.
 Can be disabled in options.

 ² The emoji are white and look a bit different in-game.
-Can be disabled in settings to show letters instead (e.g. b for burning).
+Can be disabled in settings to show letters instead.

 ## Mods I recommend with OneBar